 The A330, unlike the A300 and A310, remains in production; a total of over 1,400 A330s had been delivered or were on order by the beginning of 2016.
 From 2008, Airbus has been either building or offering higher / increased gross weight variants of both the A330-300 and -200.
-Airlines, liking the A330 very much, have been pushing for an "A330NEO" version -- "NEO" meaning "new engine option", refitting the A330 with more efficient engines such at the GE GEnx-1 or Rolls-Royce Trent 1000, along with other tweaks.
-Airbus was reluctant to accept the idea, no doubt fearing cannibalization of sales of their advanced A350 successor, but has accepted that customers want it, and is investigating options.BACK_TO_TOP
+Airlines, liking the A330 very much, pushed for an "A330neo" version -- "neo" meaning "new engine option" -- with Airbus committing to development in the summer of 2017.

 * In parallel with development of the A330, Airbus worked on the "A340", a long-range jetliner of medium capacity, generally similar to the A330 but with four engines instead of two: while North American airlines had no problem with twinjets for long-range operations, Asian airlines preferred four engines, while Europeans were divided on the matter.
 First flight of the "A340-300" was on 21 October 1991, kicking off a flight test program with six aircraft, including both A340-300 and the shorter "A340-200" variants.
 Certifications were provided from late 1992 into the spring of 1993, with initial customer deliveries of the A340-300 and A340-200 in early 1993.